14 February

 The Next Step

 As technology such as AR is advancing, so is the EdTech industry, with new and exciting opportunities being created daily.
-With our university credit-rated programmes in Digital Learning Design and Instructional Design, you can start or advance your career as a specialist in digital learning design.
+With our university credit-rated Professional Diploma in Digital Learning Design, you can start or advance your career as a specialist in digital learning design.

 References